 In the clustering approach, we clustered all data for areas 8 and 9 using the approach applied by Hoyle et al. (2015).
 We removed all sets with no catch of any of the species, and then aggregated by vessel-month.

-Set-level data contains variability in species composition due to the randomness of chance encounters between fishing gear and schools of fish, which leads to some misallocation of sets using different fishing strategies.
+Set-level data contains variability in species composition due to the randomness of chance encounters between fishing gear and schools of fish.
+If set-level data are clustered, this variability can lead to some misallocation of sets using different fishing strategies.
 Aggregating the data reduces variability and misallocation of sets.
 For these analyses we aggregated the data by vessel-month, assuming that individual vessels tend to follow a consistent fishing strategy through time.
 One trade-off with aggregation is that vessels may change their fishing strategy within a month, which will result in misallocation of sets.
 For the purposes of this paper we refer to aggregation by vessel-month as trip-level aggregation, although the time scale is (for distant water vessels) in most cases shorter than a fishing trip.